 There’s no denying the multiple benefits of yoga.
 From its ability to alleviate stress and anxiety to reducing inflammation and chronic pain, this ancient practice helps many people improve their overall quality of life.

-When you start to browse, you'll wonder if you should go thick or thin in a mat, and whether you need a yoga towel for support.
+So it’s a good time to invest in a mat of your own to always have at home — or to upgrade from that bargain mat you bought when you first started practicing.
+When you start to browse, however, you’ll wonder if you should go thick or thin in a mat, and whether you need a yoga towel for support.
 What about yoga blocks?
 And how do you know if your feet are at the right angles?

-Here, a guide to what to look for when shopping for a yoga mat, making it easier than ever to make your way to the best pose of all -- Savasana.
+Here, a guide — straight from yoga teachers — to what to look for when shopping for a yoga mat, to improve your journey to the best pose of all, savasana.

-For those who choose to flow at a class or at the hotel gym during yet another work trip, this lightweight option is ideal.
-It only weighs 2.2 pounds, so it won't add much to your carry-on, and it's perfect for strapping to your backpack for easy airport security.
+Even if you’re not traveling these days, those road trips will return at some point, and if you choose to flow at the hotel gym, this lightweight option is ideal.
+It only weighs 2.2 pounds, so it won’t add much to your carry-on, and it’s perfect for strapping to your backpack for easy airport security.